super-flat/lagom-pb/docs/src/main/paradox/write-side.md

 Let us now dive into the details of these components.

-To be able to implement the write side the following dependency is required:
+To implement the write side you require the following dependencies:

 @@dependency[sbt,Maven] {
   group="io.superflat"